Hossamomran/graduation/readme.md

 ---
  ![image](https://user-images.githubusercontent.com/65419643/175556700-e72c9f1c-fddc-4081-aeb3-66af3c444d5b.png)
 ---
-4.Then open your apache server and start its service with MY Sql start to 5.then go to localhost/new
+4.Then open your apache server and start its service with MY Sql start
+---
+5.then go to localhost/new
+---
-6.It will take a while to load
+7.It will take a while to load
+---
+9.For wp dashboard you can use localhost/new/wp-admin
+---
-7.For wp dashboard you can use localhost/new/wp-admin 8.to login use username : Hossam password : hossam12333
+10.to login use username : Hossam password : hossam12333
+---
 ## setup-2
 1. Go to https://drive.google.com/drive/folders/1jizivwgmdwL0E0a35xm6wS8geX3aOTjS?usp=sharing
 2. Download All files